Heat exchange for oscillator strongly coupled to thermal bath: More specific model

 which does not involve the masses of the system and bath's particles.
 The asymptotic work is small, in accordance with the XFT's assumption, for $k\gg k_0$, but that appears to be a rather unrealistic condition.

 As was shown in Ref.~\cite{Plyukhin}, for the present model with $\mu<2$, there is a critical value of the oscillator frequency

-which separates two types of the system's behavior, namely with and without a localized mode.
-For $\omega\le \omega_e$, there is no localized modes, the system is ergodic and reaches thermal equilibrium with the bath at long times.
-For $\omega>\omega_e$, a localized mode develops which makes the system nonergodic: instead of thermalizing, the system evolves toward a cyclostationary state whose parameters oscillates in time.
+(subscript $e$ stands for ``ergodic") which separates two types of the system's behavior, namely with and without a localized mode.
+For $\omega\le \omega_e$, there is no localized modes, and the system thermalizes, i.e. reaches thermal equilibrium with the bath at long times.
+For $\omega>\omega_e$, a localized mode develops, and the system, instead of thermalizing, evolves toward a cyclostationary state whose parameters oscillates in time.

-In this paper we consider only the low-frequency case $\omega\le \omega_e$, when the system is ergodic.
+In this paper we consider only the low-frequency case $\omega\le \omega_e$, when the system thermalizes at long times.
 In that case the Green's functions can be expressed in the integral form as follows~\cite{Plyukhin}

 where the denominator of the integrands is

 and $\lambda$ denotes the square of the dimensionless oscillator frequency in units of $\omega_0$.